MDAnalysis/mdanalysis/CODE_OF_CONDUCT.md

 - whether this is an ongoing situation

 This information will be collected in writing.
-We strive to reach a resolution within a week after conformation.
+We strive to reach a resolution within a week of confirmation.
 Once a resolution has been agreed upon, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
 We will ask if this resolution is acceptable and note feedback for the record.
 We are, however, not required to act